 Is the Arctic Ice Really Growing? - 26/07/2019

-Completely contrary to the messages that we see every day, the ice on the North Pole would be thicker than the computer models predict.
-That is if we have to believe some stories.
-For example, this message on www.electroverse.net in which it was reported that the Kronprins Haakon, a Norwegian ice breaker, got stuck in more than three meters of ice and had to break off an expedition.
+Completely contrary to the messages that we see every day, the ice on the North Pole is apparently thicker than the computer models predict.
+That is, if we have to believe some stories, such as this message on www.electroverse.net, in which it was reported that the Kronprins Haakon, a Norwegian ice breaker, got stuck in more than three metres of ice and had to break off an expedition.
 This news appeared on social media and was shared worldwide.

 Klassekampen, a Norwegian newspaper, added: “Polar bears were seen on Bjørnøya last winter – located in the middle of the Barents Sea – which shows that the ice edge was very far south."
 Winter conditions have changed, concludes the newspaper.

 How true is this, I asked myself?
-Firstly To find answers, I checked the website on which the post appeared the first time.
-Cap Allon, the driving force behind Electroverse, writes: "Electroverse has set up against the mainstream propaganda and accurately document Earth Changes as two world-changing climatic events unfold simultaneously: an ever-accelerating pole shift and our descent into the next Grand Solar Minimum: as global temperatures continue to trend colder, this documentation is essential".
+Firstly, to find answers, I checked the website on which the post appeared the first time.
+Cap Allon, the driving force behind Electroverse, writes: "Electroverse has set up against the mainstream propaganda and accurately documents earth changes as two world-changing climatic events unfold simultaneously: an ever-accelerating pole shift and our descent into the next grand solar minimum: as global temperatures continue to trend colder, this documentation is essential".

 Thickness of the Arctic Ice

 Secondly, I did a search for reliable information about the thickness of the Arctic ice.
-This is what the National Snow and Ice Data Center, the NSIDC, says: "As of July 15, Arctic sea ice extent was 7.84 million square kilometres (3.03 million square miles).
-This is 1.91 million square kilometres (737,000 square miles) below the 1981 to 2010 average and nearly the same as the July 14, 2012 extent.
-Since the beginning of the month, the ice edge has been receded in most coastal areas and the open water region in the Laptev Sea has expanded. "
+This is what the National Snow and Ice Data Center, the NSIDC, says: "As of 15 July, the Arctic sea ice extent was 7.84 million square kilometres (3.03 million square miles).
+This is 1.91 million square kilometres (737,000 square miles) below the 1981 to 2010 average and nearly the same as the 14 July 2012 extent.
+Since the beginning of the month, the ice edge has been receding in most coastal areas and the open water region in the Laptev Sea has expanded."